Vibratory Hammer Noise Impacts

 Work That Has Been Completed

-•Prior to 11/29, crews continued to demolish the existing bridge.
-The bridge is 95% demolished and work on the cofferdams is 50% complete.
+•Prior to 12/27, crews continued to demolish the existing bridge.
+The bridge is now 100% demolished, and cofferdam work is 70% complete.

 Westerly sidewalk, Lovejoy Wharf stairs near Converse are open to the public with the opening of the temporary bridge, the adjacent section of the Harborwalk passing under the bridge remains closed.